-The Border Force is a 24 hours a day, 365 days a year operation, which means you'll work a variety of shifts, which will include starting early and finishing late, and covering nights.
-You'll also work weekends and public holidays on a rotating basis.
+The Border Force is a 24 hours a day, 365 days a year operation, which means you'll work a variety of shifts.
+This will include early mornings, nights, weekends and public holidays on a rotating basis.

-It's usual to work between 36 and 40 hours per week.
+You will typically work 38 to 42 hours a week.
 Shifts can be up to 12 hours long.

 What to expect

 - You're most likely to be based at one of the ports or airports across the UK but it's also possible to work across several locations within one region.
 The UK also operates border controls in France, Belgium and the Netherlands and so there may be opportunities there.

 - You'll usually wear a uniform, which must be worn correctly and must be clean and well presented.

 - The job can be physically demanding, and you may be working outdoors.

 - Due to the nature of the work, the role can be challenging and pressurised at times.

 - The Home Office actively encourages diversity within it's workforce and has been named a Disability Confident Employer.
 It runs staff support networks for gender, ethnic minorities, LGBTQ+ and disabilities with the aim to raise awareness and build an inclusive culture.